-At its most basic level, the relationship between client and agency is really pretty simple.
+At its most basic level, the relationship between client and agency is really

 The client wants to hit its marketing goals (whether it’s raising brand awareness, funnelling traffic to a specific webpage, gaining more email newsletter subscribers, or anything in between), while the agency wants a clear brief and creative control to achieve the best results.